Writing Fellowship Essays

 - Keep to word limits and all other guidelines.

-- Personal statements are short; identify a few points (3-4) that you want tdevelop; let the other aspects of your application present other important information.
+- Personal statements are short; identify a few points (3-4) that you want develop; let the other aspects of your application present other important information.
 Use your personal statement to say what others could not say.

 - Personal statements are read quickly and often in bulk; yours should be a pleasure to read: it should start fast, quickly taking the reader into the heart of your discussion.

 - Maintain focus; establish a consistent story line.
 Consider one or two anecdotes that can help you focus and give a human face to your discussion.

 - Use this discussion to present a compelling snapshot of who you are and what contributions you want to make, and to indicate what your priorities are and the kinds of intelligence and passion you bring to your work.